Life Insurance for Children

 You can choose a term life insurance policy with guaranteed renewal or that can be converted into a permanent life policy.
 Term life insurance policies are cheaper and don’t require a medical check at renewal or conversion.

 Or you can purchase a permanent or whole life insurance policy early on.
+Wondering if whole life insurance is worth it?
 Whole life policies are more expensive, but the rate will be locked in for life.
 As long as your child continues to pay for the policy through adulthood, the rates and coverage won’t change.

 Why you should not buy life insurance for children